phun333/anime-quotes/README.md

 ## Overview

-Anime Quotes TUI is a small terminal app that lets you browse iconic anime lines while showing a color ASCII rendition of each scene.
-Quotes and media come from `anime.toml`; the ASCII output is generated at runtime from the referenced images in `assets/`.
+Anime Quotes TUI is a small terminal app that lets you browse iconic anime lines while the original artwork renders inline.
+Quotes and media come from `anime.toml`; runtime rendering uses the image protocols (Kitty/Sixel or half blocks) provided by [`ratatui-image`](https://github.com/benjajaja/ratatui-image), so every slide keeps a consistent footprint on screen.

 ## Getting Started